 Brines and marinades are commonly used in the meat processing industry.
-Traditionally, a brine consisted of water, salt and sugar.
-Today, a multitude of dry ingredients can be incorporated including protein powders, flavoring agents, nitrites, antioxidants, phosphates and hydro-colloids such as carrageenan.
+Traditionally, brine consisted of water, salt, and sugar.
+Today, a multitude of dry ingredients can be incorporated including protein powders, flavoring agents, nitrites, antioxidants, phosphates, and hydro-colloids such as carrageenan.
 Brines serve multiple purposes including:

 - Increasing the volume and weight (or yield) of the product

 - Act as a preservative, flavoring, coloring, etc.

 Their percentage of the whole is a function of the desired type, price and quality of the final product.

 Marinades are coated, in liquid form (liquid rub), on the outside of the meat.
 Generally, a marinade consists of three basic elements - acids to tenderize, oils to moisturize, and a flavor profile.
 There are several benefits to marinating meats.
 The most obvious is the increased yield.
 The total volume of the meat can be increased from 10 - 25%, and still be a high-quality product.
 Juiciness, or moistness, is another benefit.
 By capturing that marinade, the meat now has a moist texture, even after cooking.
 Also important is shelf life which can be extended somewhat but is not the primary purpose of a marinade.

 The Manufacturing Process and Challenges